ddri/pitchlist/README.md

 # pitchlist
 A sequence of resources for people learning to pitch.
-Presented in a roughly chronological order to give some structured to approaching this journey.
+Presented in a roughly chronological order to give some structure to approaching this journey.

 ## Get the structure right